+I love writing my morning pages, it’s such a meditative and insightful activity to on a daily basis.
 I have received such a positive response to my last post about writing morning pages, and I am utterly thrilled.
 It’s wonderful to know that something that is making such a difference to my wellbeing and mental health is also striking a chord with others.

 I’ve received a few more questions via email and DMs about how to get going with morning pages so I thought I’d write a specific post here to help you all on your morning pages journey.

 The most common question I’ve been receiving is ‘what do I write about?’

 I think that this might be the single biggest barrier to starting the morning pages process.

 And I totally felt the same.
 In fact, I probably didn’t start doing morning pages because I couldn’t possibly imagine what I would write about, nor what the point would be.

 And yet, it was something I’d obviously seen repeatedly all over the interwebs and it sunk in, and somewhere in my mind I knew I needed to do it.

 On that fateful day in Wilko’s (which is where I happened to find the perfect notebooks for my morning pages) I just felt compelled to start morning pages.

 Anyhow, enough about me.
 This is about you and how to get you started on morning pages.